 What are some of the drawbacks of being considered a hipster DJ?
 I think four years ago there was a lot of benefit to the term and the image.
 And I guess in a certain way, beyond earning the title and selling our souls to a certain extent to be the title, it was really helpful in identifying what music we were playing to the right audience.
 Back in the O.G. fauxShow days, or even at Party Foul, we were really representing a crowd of people that felt horrible and ostracized and cast out when they went to any other club in the city.

 What do you mean?
 I look fondly on the days when our crowds were mostly the wallflowers, trannies, rockers, punks, music nerds, and "disenfranchised."
 We really owned our crowd a lot, William [Reed], Jared [Alan], Kevin [M.O.B.], and myself.
 To the point that we fought the drunken college kids and bigots that would stumble in on our lit up dance floor.
 Now the whole lot of that music is marginalized, sterilized, commercialized, and what's worse is every bit of it is inauthentic.
 So now the term is a curse, it's a curse of the past and it's exactly why the scene in Phoenix hasn't changed from the time I first heard the word Serato.

-What do you have planned for your set at Sharks and Minnows this weekend?
 The sun will still be up so I'll do a little MJ in [his] honor, a little KC and the Sunshine Band "Keep it Comin' Love," some Eden Abez and some chill stuff to respond to the Nazi sun.